 Summer activities which we custom design with you, may be taken unguided or can be done at your leisure as guests of the Lodge.
 The following are a few suggested possibilities for your Alaska adventure vacation:

-Hikers Hiking through undisturbed pristine wilderness, you may encounter a vast variety of wildlife and spectacular views of the surrounding mountains.
-Be sure to bring backpacking equipment if you're planning a hike.
 A few hours' hike, a day hike, or a hike for several days can be planned.
 The midnight sun allows long hours for hikers.
 Late June and early July provide an abundance of arctic wildflowers.

 This is a fisherman's paradise.
 Small streams have an abundance of grayling.
 The lakes have grayling, northern pike, and lake trout.
 In the Kobuk River you can catch arctic char and sheefish in August.
 We practice "catch and release" except for an occasional meal.